andrewheberle/serverless-ssh-ca/README.md

 Although access to the config file by another user is possible, the values cannot be read (assuming DPAPI is secure).

+On Linux a random key is generated and saved in the users `login` keyring which is then used to encrypt this sensitive material using AES-GCM encryption.

 On other platforms, this is not the case and this data is simply stored as BASE64 encoded strings, so security is less than ideal and filesystem permissions must be used to prevent unauthorised access.